jaanga/jaanga.github.io/tutorials/threejs-lesson-01/readme.md

 ## Issues / Things to note

+* These lessons are built and test on the Google Chrome browse.
+They may/will have issues on other browsers
+	* Let us know if you really must use another browser and we will try to help
 * Three.js inserts objects using the center point of the object - not using a corner as most CAD apps do
 * Three.js uses traditional computer graphics XYZ - the Z comes out of the screen and the Y points up
+* Any HTML file you download, can be clicked on to view in your browser

 ## Sources